 Before You Schedule

 Protecting yourself begins before you schedule.
-Infection rates are on the rise again, and extra diligence is called for.
+Infection rates are on the rise again, and extra diligence is critical.

-As much as I want to see and work with all of you again, its important for you to determine if your need for massage therapy at this time outweighs the risk in receiving it.
-This necessarily includes considerations like getting to and from your appointment.
-How will you travel to and from your sessions?
-How many points of possible contact and exposure can you expect along the way?
+It is important for you to determine if your need for massage therapy at this time outweighs the risk in receiving it.
+This necessarily includes possible points of exposure while traveling to and from your session.

 If you're immunocompromised by way of age, illness, or treatment for any condition that increases your exposure risk, you will need to consult with your doctor before scheduling.